lindaojinnaka/T2A1-Workbook/README.md

 ## 11. Describe the manipulative aspects of the relational database model.
 Your description should include information about the ways in which data is manipulated (added, removed, changed, and retrieved) in a relational database.

-## 12. Identify and explain the workings of TWO sorting algorithms and discuss and compare their performance/efficiency (i.e. Big O)
+## 12. Identify and explain the workings of TWO sorting algorithms and discuss and compare their performance/efficiency (i.e. Big O).

-## 13. Identify and explain the workings of TWO search algorithms and discuss and compare their performance/efficiency (i.e. Big O)
+## 13. Identify and explain the workings of TWO search algorithms and discuss and compare their performance/efficiency (i.e. Big O).

 ## 14. Conduct research into a marketplace website (app) and answer the following parts:  a.
 List and describe the software used by the app.
   a.
 List and describe the software used by the app.